digidotcom/xbee-java/examples/communication/SendDataAsyncSample/ReadMe.txt

   ------------
   To run this example you will need:

-    * At least two ZigBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
+    * At least two XBee radios in API mode and their corresponding carrier board (XBIB or equivalent).
     * The XCTU application (available at www.digi.com/xctu).

   Example setup
   -------------
-    1) Plug the ZigBee radios into the XBee adapters and connect them to your computer's USB or serial ports.
+    1) Plug the XBee radios into the XBee adapters and connect them to your computer's USB or serial ports.

-    2) Configure the remote ZigBee device with the Node Identifier used by the example to communicate with it and to receive data in application layer (explicit) format.
+    2) Configure the remote XBee device with the Node Identifier used by the example to communicate with it.
 To do so follow these steps:

           1) Launch the XCTU application.

-          2) Add the remote XBee module to the XCTU, specifying it's port settings.
+          2) Add the remote XBee module to XCTU, specifying it's port settings.

           3) Once the module is added, open the 'Configuration' working mode,